rithvik-doshi/CS411-Class-Repo-Spr23/README.md

 # CS411-Class-Repo-Spr23
-A class repository for people in discussion to play around on
+A class repository for people in my discussion section to play around on (B2/B3)

-Fill out this [form](https://forms.gle/pRaCEsggPisDQ42q7) to be added to the repo!